engineyard/ey-docs/pages/ssl-certificates.md

 2. If you have access to more than one Engine Yard account, select an account.

-3. Enter a name in the SSL Certificate Name field.
+3. Enter your domain name in the SSL Certificate Name field.

-    *Q:* What does it mean "This will be used as the hostname for self-signed certificates" Sounds important but I don't understand.
-If my application is at http://ec2-50-18-232-212.us-west-1.compute.amazonaws.com/ , what do I put?
-If my application is at tonyandjane.net/fun what do I put here?
+    For example, staging.mydomain.com

 4. Click Generate Self-Signed SSL Certificate.